 - 35% of data loss is caused by malware

-Causes for data loss range from human error to physical theft.
+Causes for data loss range from a human error to physical theft.
 However, it’s actually malware that’s responsible for some 35% of data loss.
 In comparison, 21% of data loss is caused by email attacks and 17% by phishing scams.
 Variants of mobile malware increased by 54% in 2017.
 Needless to say, it’s important to use quality, up-to-date antivirus software in order to prevent data loss caused by malware.

 - 140,000 hard drives fail in the US each week